WaterCoFire/WaterCoFire/README.md

 I'm a very helpful person.
 If you need a little help with any of the following, I'd be happy to oblige:

 - Getting Started with Rubik's Cubes, or CFOP Learning
-- IELTS & Academic English (I got Overall Band 8.0 in IELTS & 9.0 in BOTH Listening and Reading!)
+- IELTS & Academic English (I got IELTS Overall Band 8.0 & 9.0 in BOTH Listening and Reading!)
 - Shanghai travel guide
 - Having too much money and always struggling to spend it